kudzosteve/Price_Tracker/README.md

     #!/bin/bash
     source /full/path/to/project_directory/.venv/bin/activate
     python3 /full/path/to/project_directory/scrap_amzn.py
+    python3 /full/path/to/project_directory/scrap_microcntr.py

 5. Save and exit the file.
 Then, add executable permission to the file. e.g, `chmod +x track.sh`

 6. Make sure **crond** is enabled.
 Run `sudo systemstl status cron` – If it is not active, run `sudo systemctl enable cron` && `sudo systemctl start cron`.

-7. Now, run `crontab -e` and add a new cron job with this format: e.g., 00 12 * * * /full/path/to/your/tracker.sh
-    The script will be executed at 12PM every day of the month, every month, every day of the week
+7. Now, run `crontab -e` to add a new cron job.
+You may get an initial prompt to select your desired file editor e.g., 00 12 * * * /full/path/to/your/tracker.sh The script will be executed at 12PM every day of the month, every month, every day of the week